cran-task-views/Omics/Omics.md

     encoded by circadian genes.\
     `r pkg("ptm")` contains functions for the analysis of post-translational modifications in proteins.
+-   `r pkg("krm")` is a package dedicated to kernel based regression method that includes a kernel for protein sequence.
 -   *Databases*: `r pkg("canprot")`contains data files of published differentially expressed proteins in cancer and cell culture experiments.
 -   *Mass spectrometry proteomics*: `r pkg("aLFQ", priority = "core")`